Sovereign-Labs/sovereign-book/src/1-getting-started.md

 ### Explore the REST API endpoints via Swagger UI

-The rollup includes several built-in modules: Bank (for token management), Paymaster, Hyperlane, and more.
+The rollup starter includes several built-in modules: Bank (for token management), Paymaster, Hyperlane, and more.
 You can query any state item in these modules:

 ```bash
 open http://localhost:12346/swagger-ui/#/